-Boron is used by many athletes and bodybuilders because it’s believed to increase the body’s ability to produce and use testosterone, so it’s beneficial for recovering from exercise, preventing aches and pains, building muscle mass, and keeping bones strong.
-Additionally, boron is linked to improved brain function in some instances since it helps boost concentration, focus and the ability to learn new information.
-(1)
+Similarly, it’s used by many athletes and bodybuilders because it’s believed to increase the body’s ability to produce and use testosterone, so it’s beneficial for recovering from exercise, preventing aches and pains, building muscle mass, and keeping bones strong.

 - Osteoporosis and weak or broken bones